ntd/silverstripe-feedreader/README.md

 list it is considered an RSS2 feed, otherwise it is considered ATOM1, and the `//feed/entry` expression will be used instead.

+The main developement is done in `dev`: that is merged into `master` when stable enough.
+When this happens, an appropriate `2.*` release is tagged.
+`dev` and `master` branches, together with any `2.*` release, are compatibles with SilverStripe 4.
+For SilverStripe 3 you should take a look at the `ss3` branch and `1.*` releases.

 Installation
 ------------